liverpoolmakefest/constitution/CONSTITUTION.md

 1. The Association’s Objects (aka: purposes) are:
    1. To promote and nurture the Maker Community in the Liverpool City Region.
-      1. “Makers” are considered to be individuals who create tangible objects that exhibit creativity and technical skill, and who encourage others to do the same.
+      1. “Makers” are considered to be individuals who create i) tangible objects and/or ii) intangible objects that exhibit creativity and technical skill, and who encourage others to do the same.
       2. The “Maker Community” can include, but is not limited to, artists, builders, crafters, designers, engineers, and hobbyists, who interact with each other as part of their creative pursuits.
    2. To run a free, annual festival for Makers, in Liverpool.
       1. The festival must be free to attend.